Rob Sheridan: Creative direction

+Sheridan has explored alternate reality games and AI art, going viral in May 2022 with an AI-generated art piece.
+In 2023, he circulated images of a supposed satanic fashion show, which sparked a flurry of social media posts from people who thought it was a genuine New York Fashion Week event.
+The images were 100 percent computer generated with AI and Photoshop, through a chain of all-digital processes summarized under the term "syntography".

 Sheridan has also been long known for his work shooting, directing, and editing for other artists and musicians.
-Recently, in 2015, Sheridan shot, directed, and edited a video for the band The Black Queen called “Ice To Never.”
-He has also worked with Maynard James Keenan and Tamar Levine to create visuals and ambiance for Puscifer's 2015-2017 shows.
+Recently, in 2015, Sheridan shot, directed, and edited a video for the band The Black Queen called "Ice To Never".
+He has also worked with David Fincher on the soundtrack for the Girl with the Dragon Tattoo, and Maynard James Keenan, creating visuals and ambience for Puscifer's 2015-2017 shows.

+Live stage visuals

+In 2024, Sheridan worked with Pearl Jam to create the live stage visuals for their 2024/2025 Dark Matter tour.
+He set up a lab, to capture chemical reactions and light interactions at 1,000 frames per second using a macro lens.
+This marked the band's first use of such video visuals on tour, with Sheridan's work also appearing in their "Wreckage" live music video.

 Recognition

-In December 2008, in recognition for his work in Art Direction on the Ghosts I-IV box set, Sheridan was nominated for a Grammy award for "Best Box Set or Limited Edition Package" and in 2013 for The Girl with the Dragon Tattoo.
+In December 2008, in recognition for his work in art direction on the Ghosts I–IV box set, Sheridan was nominated for a Grammy award for "Best Box Set or Limited Edition Package" and in 2013 for The Girl with the Dragon Tattoo.